8 science-backed benefits of taking a cold shower

 6. A cold shower could help you build muscle

-7. Cold water can help soothe inflammation
+7. Cold showers can help soothe inflammation

 Chronic inflammation is at the root of many of the diseases that represent the leading cause of mortality worldwide, such as heart disease, diabetes, stroke and cancer.
 But, one particularly exciting area of research is looking at how cold habituation decreases inflammatory responses over time.